wildfly-extras/sunstone/Azure-README.md

 - `name` - mandatory, name of the virtual machine
 - `group` - optional, if empty, `sunstone.azure.group` Sunstone Config property will be used -
-Domain mode is not supported - WildFly on web app is currently running only in standalone mode.

 ###### AzureAutoResolve
 Annotation is used to identify Azure objects and clients with auto-resolution.
 - injection supported, see [injection](Azure-README.md#wildfly-deployment) chapter

 `group` parameter is optional.
 If empty, `sunstone.azure.group` Sunstone Config property will be used